cllopes/reactathon/material/2_react/6_list_keys/readme.md

 # Lists and Keys

-There is a special consideration when rendering lists of items in React referred to as `keys`
+There is a special consideration when rendering lists of items in React referred to as `keys`.

 ### Rendering List

-When a Component has a list of items it wants to render the easiest way to do so is using the `map` function to go over the list of items and wrap them in any element you want.
+When a Component has a list of items it wants to render the easiest way to do so is using the [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) function to go over the list of items and wrap them in any element you want.

-Below `MyList` constructs an unordered list out of a list of string by wrapping each string in a `<li>` -- this could have been any another native element or another component.
+Below the `<MyList>` component constructs an unordered list out of a list of string by wrapping each string in a `<li>` -- but this could have been any another native element or another component.

 ```javascript 1.8